 4. Use the right tools and equipment

-To guarantee your construction site is a safe environment, it is essential that all aspects of your project and processes are kept updated.
+To guarantee your construction site is a safe environment and to lower your TRIR, it is essential that all aspects of your project and processes are kept updated.
 First off, provide your crew maintained equipment that will enable them perform without error — and continue to regularly invest in purchasing new tools and advanced materials as your supplies become overused or outdated.
 This can apply to everything from upgrading your project management software and table saws to wheelbarrows and scaffolding accessories.

 As innovations and new regulations arise in the construction industry, it is essential to arrange training sessions to brief your crew on the latest practices.
 Regardless of your project or specialty, all construction sites can benefit by having routine meetings to review the latest developments that will improve your overall safety performance.